oroinc/documentation/backend/api/how-to.rst

                   - { name: oro.api.processor, action: get_config, extra: '!identifier_fields_only', class: Acme\Bundle\AppBundle\Entity\Account, priority: -35 }

-- Add a processor to register QRM query that should be used to get enabled contacts for the :ref:`get_subresource <get-subresource-action>` and :ref:`get_relationship <get-relationship-action>` actions
+- If the query added on the previous step is not applicable to load subresources, add a processor to register ORM query that should be used to get enabled contacts for the :ref:`get_subresource <get-subresource-action>` and :ref:`get_relationship <get-relationship-action>` actions

   .. code-block:: php